altaga/EffiSend-OPOS/README.md

 # Crossmint:

-Todos los NFTs usados en el proyecto se realizaron mediante Crossmint, se utilizo esta plataforma ya que permite el mint masivo de NFTs, lo cual permite a grandes empresas poder realizar este tipo de campañas, este proceso es mucho mas sencillo que relizar que usar un proyecto como [CandyMachine](https://docs.metaplex.com/programs/candy-machine).
+All the NFTs used in the project were minted and delivered through Crossmint, this platform was used since it allows the massive mint of NFTs, which allows large companies to carry out this type of campaign.
+This process is much easier than using a project such as [CandyMachine](https://docs.metaplex.com/programs/candy-machine).

 <img src="https://i.ibb.co/MVgjS6y/image.png">

-El proceso para realizar el mint de una coleccion NFT solo requiere 3 sencillos pasos.
+The process to mint an NFT collection only requires 3 easy steps.

-  - Llenando la metadata del NFT.
+  - Filling the NFT metadata.
       <img src="https://i.ibb.co/4fvq751/Screenshot-2023-08-19-174150.png">

-  -  Mintando y mandando el NFT.
+  -  Lying and commanding the NFT.
       <img src="https://i.ibb.co/WDFjBHk/Screenshot-2023-08-19-174137.png">

-  -  La coleccion completa de los nfts es la siguiente.
+  -  The complete collection of the nfts is the following:
       <img src="https://i.ibb.co/bRdF30R/Screenshot-2023-08-19-174314.png">

-- Ya que es una coleccion en Mainnet esta puede verse desde OpenSea.
+- Since it is a collection on Mainnet it can be seen from OpenSea.

   https://opensea.io/collection/effisend-coupons-1

 # Jupiter:

-Todo el proceso de swap en nuestra app es realizado por Jupiter y es indispensable que los usuarios sean capaces que realizar estos cambios de SOL a USD (stablecoins) rapidamente ya que los negocios tradicionales aun ocupan que se realicen los pagos en stablecoins pegadas al dolar como lo son USDC.
+The entire swap process in our app is carried out by Jupiter and it is essential that users are able to make these changes from SOL to USD (stablecoins) quickly since traditional businesses still need to make payments in stablecoins attached to the dollar as they are USDC.

 <img src="https://i.ibb.co/Kxnjhn4/image.png">

-- El swap mediante Jupiter Swap (Solana) es muy sencillo gracias a sus API y una UI sencilla e intuitiva.
+- Swapping through Jupiter Swap (Solana) is very easy thanks to its APIs and a simple and intuitive UI.

   <img src="https://i.ibb.co/xMqbTkt/vlcsnap-2023-08-20-19h51m20s255.png" width="32%"> <img src="https://i.ibb.co/YddWM1h/vlcsnap-2023-08-20-19h49m23s883.png" width="32%"> <img src="https://i.ibb.co/B3SmF7y/vlcsnap-2023-08-20-19h49m36s188.png" width="32%">

-- Los Swaps pueden realizarse nativamente desde la app o usando el seedvault en caso de tenerlo.
+- Swaps can be done natively from the app or using the seedvault if you have one.

   <img src="https://i.ibb.co/vsHg9Vp/vlcsnap-2023-08-20-19h49m42s994.png" width="32%"> <img src="https://i.ibb.co/gZ5HgqB/vlcsnap-2023-08-20-19h49m50s141.png" width="32%"> <img src="https://i.ibb.co/R9yZzV8/vlcsnap-2023-08-20-19h52m26s268.png" width="32%">

-- Todo el codigo para generar el quote y obtener la transaccion para el swap es la siguiente y su implementacion en codigo es el siguiente [LINK](./EffiSend_RN/src/screens/swapSimple/swapSimple.js).
+- All the code to generate the quote and obtain the transaction for the swap is the following and its implementation in code is the following [LINK](./EffiSend_RN/src/screens/swapSimple/swapSimple.js).

   - Quote: